 A generation of responsible citizens that live in healthy families and community.

-What do we want to accomplish in a short term?
+What do we want to achieve in a short term?

-What do we want to accomplish in long term?
+What do we want to accomplish in a long term?

-- To consolidate our partner’s network to assist the most vulnerable in need.
+- To consolidate a network and partnership to help in need.